 Intended outcome Success criteria To support all children to achieve their potential and make good progress, regardless of their starting points, through the provision of high quality whole class teaching.
-Effective and consistent teaching and learning policy to guide and support practice.
+Effective and consistent teaching and learning policy to guide and support practice, setting out high expectations and standards.
 A focus on development of teaching and learning for staff across the school, leading to developments in practice Reduced attainment gap between disadvantaged pupils and others across the school, in reading, writing and maths.
 To support disadvantaged children to make accelerated progress in reading and phonics, especially in EYFS & KS1, through Early Reading provision.
 Reduced attainment gap between disadvantaged pupils and others in EYFS GLD, particularly for CLL and Literacy, in line with national and local averages.
 Reduced attainment gap between disadvantaged pupils and others in KS1 phonics screening, in line with national and local averages.

-Reduced attainment gap between disadvantaged pupils and others in KS1 Reading, in line with local and national averages.
-Early reading provision is embedded and consistent across the school, including targeted interventions for children who fall behind.
-To develop children's oracy, language and vocabulary acquisition across the school.
+To support disadvantaged Reduced attainment gap between disadvantaged pupils and others in KS1 Reading, in line with local and national averages.
+Early reading provision is embedded and consistent across the school, including targeted interventions for children who fall behind, utilising the Little Wandle SSP.
+Reduced attainment gap between disadvantaged children to make accelerated progress in Writing. pupils and others in Writing attainment at KS1 & KS2 in line with national and local averages.
+Newly designed Writing curriculum embedded and consistently taught with high expectations for all writers across the school.
+A focus on development of teaching and learning of Writing for staff across the school, leading to developments in practice To develop children's oracy, language and vocabulary acquisition across the school.
 Reduced attainment gap between disadvantaged pupils and others in EYFS GLD, particularly for CLL, in line with national and local averages.
 Reduced attainment gap between disadvantaged pupils and others in KS1 &amp; KS2, in line with national and local averages.
 Opportunities for children to present their learning to families and to allow parents to engage with learning opportunities Whole school strategy for oracy and vocabulary teaching embedded across the curriculum To ensure attendance of PP and all children is 96%+.
 PP children will achieve 96%+ attendance.
 Attendance team to have a robust and rigorous system of monitoring and providing support for families with lower attendance Attendance initiatives and systems established in school to promote to children and parents To provide high quality pastoral and mental health provision across the school so that disadvantaged children are not over-represented in behaviour data.
 Behaviour data for disadvantaged children will be in line with their peers.
 Provision of support targeted to individual children and families' needs.
 To provide enrichment opportunities within and beyond the curriculum for disadvantaged children.
 Subsidising trips and visits for disadvantaged children to allow access for all Provision of enrichment within the curriculum e.g. exhibitions, parent events, visitors from outside of school, workshops Subsidising after school clubs to support all children to attend for enrichment and health